 Gina Dunn is an American-born Dutch transplant turned brand-obsessed entrepreneur.
 In 2014, she started iGina Marketing, a boutique global brand strategy agency, and is a passionate brand builder, strategy alchemist, and all-around marketing magician for ambitious small businesses.
 She helps business owners all over the world to build remarkable brands, attract the right customers, and accelerate business growth.
 Her philosophy is simple: Strategy First.
 Design Second.
 Small businesses today need more than a website and a logo.
 To stand out, you need a remarkable brand that blends strategy, design, and experience.
 Gina and her team work 1:1 with entrepreneurs to build remarkable brands.

 Meghan Fenn is a Korean adoptee, American expat mum of three living in England with her British husband, whom she met while teaching English in Prague.
-With a BA in English and Art and a Masters in Design Studies, she is the company director of design, marketing, and PR agency.
+With a BA in English and Art and a Masters in Design Studies, she is the company director of Shake It Up Creative, a design, marketing, and PR agency.
 She loves meeting those who are living in different countries and raising mixed-race, cross-cultural kids in a foreign country.
 Meghan is the author of "Bringing Up Brits" and blogs at the same name.

 Lisa Ferland is the editor and publisher of the Knocked Up Abroadseries and runs her self-publishing and crowdfunding consulting business from her home headquarters in Stockholm, Sweden.